Crescent City in Del Norte County, California — The American West (Pacific Coastal)

 Billy Boone died in 1957.
 In 1968 this Billy Boone Memorial Monument was dedicated in his memory.
 So tip your hat to Billy Boone.
 He is one of the reasons we are fortunate to have such a great local Independence Day Celebration in Crescent City.

-2006 by Crescent City, Del Norte Chamber of Commerce, Crescent City Rotary Club.
+Erected 2006 by Crescent City, Del Norte Chamber of Commerce, Crescent City Rotary Club.

 Topics and series.
 This historical marker is listed in this topic list: Charity & Public Work.
 In addition, it is included in the Rotary International series list.
 A significant historical year for this entry is 1930.

 Location.
 41° 44.999′ N, 124° 11.8′ W. Marker is in Crescent City, California, in Del Norte County.
-Marker is on Front Street near G Street, on the left when traveling west.
+It is on Front Street near G Street, on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Crescent City CA 95531, United States of America.
 Touch for directions.

 More about this marker.
 The monument and marker are in Beachfront Park in Crescent City, perhaps 200 feet in from where G St. runs into Front Street.
 It is easy to see.

-Photographed By Andrew Ruppenstein, December 30, 2015
+Photographed by Andrew Ruppenstein, December 30, 2015

 3. Billy Boone Marker and Memorial in Beachfront Park in Crescent City